 Mahayag used to be sitio of Barangay Molave, Municipality of Aurora.
-Early settlers of the area had endeavored for the creation of another municipality to fast-track development, which is possible only by having distinct political subdivision from the municipality of Molave.
-On May 9, 1960 by virtue of Executive Order No. 393 issued by His Excellency Carlos P. Garcia, Mahayag became an independent municipality.
+Early settlers of the area had endeavored for the creation of another municipality to fast-track development, which is possible only by having a distinct political subdivision from the municipality of Molave.
+On May 9, 1960 by virtue of Executive Order No. 393 issued by His Excellency Carlos P. Garcia, Mahayag became an independent Municipality.
 The town site for the new municipality was donated by Mr. Zacarias dela Torre and Mr. Pedro Alquizar.
-In addition, Hon.
-Saturnino Mendoza was the first appointed Municipal Mayor.
+The first appointed Municipal Mayor was Hon.
+Saturnino Mendoza.
 At present, Hon.
-Lorna Saycon Espina stands as the 2nd female among the 12 Municipal Mayors elected in the Municipality of Mahayag.
+Manuel T. Saladaga stands as the 13th Municipal Mayor elected in the Municipality of Mahayag.

 Mother tongue, as defined by the Philippine Statistics Authority (PSA), is the language or dialect spoken at home or at birth of the child, or the language of the child if only he had the power of speech that early.
 It may also refer to the language or dialect spoken most of the time by members of the household.

-Cebuano is still the most common and predominant language/dialect used in the households.
-However, certain ethnic groups when among themselves speak their respective dialects and/or languages, such as Subano, Waray, Hiligaynon and Ilocano.
+Cebuano is still the most common and predominant language/dialect used in households.
+However, certain ethnic groups speak their respective dialects and/or languages, such as Subano, Waray, Hiligaynon and Ilocano.

 The population of Mahayag is divided to various ethnic groups namely; Cebuano, Subanen, Muslim, Kalibugan.
 Majority of the people living in the municipality are Cebuano that comprises 50% of the total population, follows by Subanen 30%, Kalibugan with 15% and Muslim with 5%.